yiisoft/validator/docs/guide/en/using-validator.md

     'phone' => null,
 ];
 $rules = [
-    // The rules that are not related to a specific attribute
+    // The rules that are not related to a specific property

-    // At least one of the attributes ("email" and "phone") must be passed and have non-empty value.
+    // At least one of the properties ("email" and "phone") must be passed and have non-empty value.
     new AtLeast(['email', 'phone']),

-    // The rules related to a specific attribute.
+    // The rules related to a specific property.

     'name' => [
         // The name is required (must be passed and have non-empty value).